riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/dir-structure.png" class="img-responsive" />

-We've deviated from the official tutorial is this respect in that we've gotten rid of the default files and placed things in appropriate directories.
+We've deviated from the official tutorial in that we've gotten rid of the default files and placed things in appropriate directories.

 We've also removed the `insecure` and `autopublish` packages right off the bat.
 The official tutorial defers doing so until later in the tutorial.
-Since we're going to be manipulating test data, we want to jettison any crutches from the get go in order to not run into the situation where our technique for inserting test data becomes invalid once we remove `insecure`.
+Since we're going to be manipulating test data, we want to jettison any crutches from the get go to ensure our technique for inserting test data is valid without `insecure`.

 ###Start up the app
-OK, let's see where we're starting from.
+Let's see where we're starting from.

 #####Terminal
 {% highlight Bash %}